大道無門 The Great Way is gateless,

 Sometimes I say, if the soul is to know God, she must forget herself and lose herself: for if she were aware of herself, she would not be aware of God: but she finds herself again in God.
 By the act of knowing God, she knows herself and in Him all things from which she has severed herself.
 To the extent that she has abandoned them, she knows herself totally.
 If I am truly to know goodness, I must know it there where it is goodness in itself, not where goodness is divided.
 If I am truly to know being, I must know it where being subsists in itself, undivided: that is, in God.
 There she knows total being.
 As I have perchance said before, all humanity does not exist in one man, for a single man is not all men.
 But there the soul knows all humanity and all things at their highest, for she knows in accordance with being. – Meister Eckhart (Walshe, Vol. II, p.
 168)

 - Become nobody in this world.
 The craving for love and approval is the single greatest hindrance to enlightenment, followed by the craving for control.
 Lester said, “Self-realization is the temporary separation from the world, only to become more closely and more intimately united with it by becoming one with it.”

-- Seek all of your happiness within; keep your attention focused within on the source of creation, and off of the created that is without.
+- Seek all of your happiness within; keep your attention focused within, on the source of creation, and off of the created, which is without.
 A Japanese master named Kanzan was said to have walked the entire length of the Great Eastern Road twenty times without once looking up to notice Mount Fuji as he passed beneath it (Wild Ivy, p.
 25).
 Meditate on “All dharmas are unworthy of attachment.”